Jeoffrey Benward: Life and career

 Benward was born in Fort Wayne, Indiana.
 His father, Keith Benward, was also a singer.
 In the 1970s, Jeoffrey actively toured and recorded, garnering a reputation as one of the industry's most accomplished singer-songwriters.
 During his early solo career, he released four albums for Forefront Records.
 He also co-wrote Phillips, Craig and Dean's No. 1 hit "The Concert of the Age."

-In the early 1990s, Geoffrey was surprised to discover that his son Aaron wished to follow in his footsteps.
+In the early 1990s, Jeoffrey was surprised to find out his son Aaron wanted to follow his steps.
 They decided to form a duo debuting in 1995.
 They ended up releasing three successful albums together, being also nominated for several Dove Awards.
-In the late 1990s, each of them chose to pursue his own career path.
+In the late 1990s each of them decided to follow their individual careers.
 He released a self-titled album in 2000.
 Father and son still occasionally perform together.

-Jeoffrey Benward has been honored with induction into the Christian Music Hall of Fame, recognizing his enduring influence and contributions to the genre.
+Benward was inducted into the Christian Music Hall of Fame.

 He and his former wife, Candice, have three children: Aaron, Sareece and Colin.